 The second your dog starts to bark, you promptly:

 Do not take these quiet times or offered behaviors for granted!
 If your dog sees another dog barking and doesn’t holler back, treat and praise your dog.
-If your dog doesn’t bark at someone he sees outside the front window, treat and praise your dog.
+If your dog doesn’t bark at someone they see outside the front window, treat and praise your dog.
 You can also work to slowly increase the amount of time that your dog must be mute between treats to build silence stamina.

 Some owners teach a dog to speak and bark continuously until the dog is released from the barking behavior.
 Thus, the dog learns to bark and then to stop yapping on cue with a “hush” command.
 This does not work for every dog, as some dogs will find the act of barking extremely reinforcing and fun in itself – not many things, even a treat, can out-trump how fun it is to be loud for some dogs.

-Final woofs of advice.
+Final Woofs of Advice

-The longer a dog has had a “barking problem,” the longer the habit has been engrained in his brain and the longer it will take you to retrain your dog.
+The longer a dog has had a “barking problem,” the longer the habit has been engrained in their brain and the longer it will take you to retrain your dog.
 Start your retraining now!